The four operations on perverse motives: Main theorem

 In particular, we can apply \cite[Scholie 1.4.2]{AyoubI} to get the functors \eqref{eq:FuncDMFormalism}.
-The next subsection is devoted to the proof of \theoremref{theo:maintheo}, and the reader will find some applications of the main theorem in \subsectionref{subsec:consequence}.
+The next subsection is devoted to the proof of \ref{theo:maintheo}, and the reader will find some applications of the main theorem in \ref{subsec:consequence}.